IkigaiYoshi/Web-Service/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system

 ### Prerequisites

-To start, you need a instaled MySQl server and an installed driver.
+To start, you need a installed MySQl server and an installed driver.

 Installation example for Ubuntu: